Grow Hair Follicle Research

 “When a person loses hair, they lose both types of cells,” Xu explains.
 “We have solved one major problem, the epithelial component of the hair follicle.
 We need to figure out a way to also make new dermal papillae cells, and no one has figured that part out yet.”

-To schedule your private "no pressure" no obligation consultation, call 972-490-7766 or fill out the HAIR CONSULTATION form with any questions or concerns.
+To schedule your private "no pressure" no obligation consultation, call 972-490-7766 or email us with any questions or concerns.
 BY APPOINTMENT ONLY!